zblenlighten/power/Development.md

       - [Security Compliance: A Complete Introduction](https://www.splunk.com/en_us/blog/learn/security-compliance.html)
       - [What is NIST CSF and why is it important?](https://www.vanta.com/resources/what-is-nist-csf-and-why-is-it-important)
       - [Do you need penetration testing for compliance?](https://www.vanta.com/resources/do-you-need-penetration-testing-for-compliance)
-    - Vault
-      - Data in transit: TLS encrypts data between server and client (asymmetric)
-      - Internal data: AES256 (symmetric, faster)
-      - Key sharding: the master key is split into several unseal keys using Shamir's Secret Sharing (two-man rule)
-      - Authentication: data that must be kept confidential is a secret, access to secret is performed by token
-        - wrap-ttl: generate a wrapping token
-      - Policy (Authorization): policy is associated to tokens and grants capabilities to a secrets engine path
-      - AppRole: Jenkins
     - [Web Application Security Checklist](https://www.appsecmonkey.com/blog/web-application-security-checklist)
   - Others
     - OpenStack